 It’s better to get straight to the point.

 Sometimes you want to build suspense and tell a longer story, but cover letters aren’t the place for this.
-Be upfront and explain why you’re the right fit for the job right away.
-Consider writing the opening sentence of your first paragraph to include your most relevant qualifications and your objective.
+Be upfront and explain what your skills and experience are and why you’re the right fit for the job right away.
+Consider writing the opening sentence of your first paragraph to include your most relevant experience and your objective.
 For example, “With a background in closing contracts at top corporations, I am confident that I could excel in the role of Sales Executive.”

 “A cover letter is a great opportunity to succinctly tell the person reading it which role you’re applying for and why you’re interested in it,” Havard explains.
 “Your resume should then showcase why you’re a good fit for the role in more detail.”